West Jersey Astronomical Society www.wasociety.us

 Wade Evans

-Oct 26 Public Star Watch at Batsto, beginning at 6:30 pm EDT.
-No registration is required.
-Check back here on the afternoon of the event for the go/no-go weather call.
+Nov 23 Public Star Watch at Batsto, beginning at 5:30 pm EST. No registration is required.
+Check back here on the day of the event for the go/no-go weather call.
+This will be the last Public Star Watch for 2024.

-Nov 1 Formal Meeting at the Virtua Health and Wellness Center, Conference Ctr, Room 155A, Moorestown, NJ, 7:30 pm.
+Dec 6 Formal Meeting at the Virtua Health and Wellness Center, Conference Ctr, Room 155A, Moorestown, NJ, 7:30 pm.
 Guests are welcome.
+Elections for the 2025 officers will be held.

 Click here for the previous home page image.